IANT1337/RocketGroundStation/README.md

    - Available commands: SLEEP, MAINT, FLIGHT
    - Commands are sent immediately over the serial connection

-5. **Use the serial terminal**:
-   - Monitor all incoming serial data in real-time
-   - Send custom commands directly to the rocket
-   - Filter telemetry packets with the "Hide Telemetry Packets" option
-   - Clear terminal history as needed

-6. **Monitor and analyze**:
+5. **Monitor and analyze**:
    - View real-time telemetry data and charts
-   - Use the serial terminal to monitor raw communication and send custom commands
-   - Watch the 3D rocket visualization for real-time orientation feedback
    - Data is automatically logged to CSV files in the `logs/` directory
+   - Export additional data using the Export CSV button

 ## Dependencies